Sheryl’s Stage 4 MCL Non-Hodgkin’s Lymphoma Story

 I had people operating my center while I was gone and able to keep my business open.
 I was very fortunate to have them and very grateful.
 The classes still went on, and things got done.
 That was a load off my mind.

 People tried to take whatever burdens off of me that I could in whatever way that I could.
 That’s what a good caregiver does.
 They try to ease my burdens.

 Message to other patients and caregivers

-You are an individual, a bio individual, no one else is like you.
-You were will respond to the treatment in the way that you will respond, not the next person, not the person with the horror story.
+You are an individual, a bio-individual.
+No one else is like you.
+You will respond to the treatment in the way that you will respond, not the next person, not the person with the horror story.
 You can’t go down that road.

 At the same time, be educated and knowledgeable about what you’re about to go through.
 Make your own decisions.
 If something doesn’t feel right, get another opinion.
 If it still doesn’t feel right, maybe you don’t do that thing.

-The other thing is, in looking at statistics, mantle cell lymphoma has a really, really poor ten-year survival rate.
+The other thing is, in looking at statistics, mantle cell lymphoma has a really, really poor 10-year survival rate.
 There are several reasons for that.